argoproj-labs/hera/GOVERNANCE.md

 #### Nomination Process

-For a new TOC member to be appointed they must -
+For a new TOC member to be appointed they must:

 - Be a seasoned maintainer of Hera
 - Have driven multiple HEPs to implementation